ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

     say

-Now we can use **.transform** on our Bag-of-Words (bow) transformer object and apply it on the entire DataFrame of messages.
+Now we can use **.transform** on our Bag-of-Words (bow) transformer object and apply it to the entire DataFrame of messages.
 Check out how the bag-of-words counts for the entire SMS corpus is a large, sparse matrix.

 ```python